 AdvisoryHQ’s Top-Down Selection Methodology

-The decades-old “financial advisor ranking methodologies” used by established financial news organizations like Barron’s (U.S.) and Citywire (U.K.) are highly focused on three pillars: total assets under management (AUM), firm size/quality, and the amount of revenue generated by an advisory firm.
+The decades-old “financial advisor ranking methodologies” used by established financial news organizations like Barron’s (U.S.) and Citywire (U.K.) are highly focused on three major categories: total assets under management (AUM), firm size/quality of practice, and the amount of revenue generated by an advisory firm.

-While Barron’s methodology is based on “proprietary” and certain undisclosed selection factors based on the three high-level pillars mentioned above, AdvisoryHQ presents below a detailed public overview of its own selection methodology.
+While Barron’s methodology is based on “proprietary” and undisclosed “multiple subcalculations” based on the three high-level categories mentioned above, AdvisoryHQ presents below a detailed public overview of its own selection methodology.

 To generate a more reflective ranking of the best rated financial advisory and wealth management firms, AdvisoryHQ went beyond just analyzing AUM, revenue, and the size of an advisory firm.